Bachelor of Health Education (Honours) (Two-year Full-time / Three-year Part-time)

 On completion of the programme, graduates should be able to:

-- implement evidence-based practice in health education;
+- implement evidence-based health education practice;

 - evaluate contemporary health issues in healthcare; and